+Developments in the Capital Markets

+- 1.

-EXERCISE 22 🕨 Developments in the capital markets Developments 1.
-Does securitization lower or increase funding costs?
-2. What are "pure plays"?
-3. Describe the process of globalization.
-4. What are derivative investments linked to?
-5. Name two factors contributing to specialization in the capital markets.
+- Does securitization lower or increase funding costs?

+- 2. What are "pure plays"?

+- 3. Describe the process of globalization.

+Developments in the Capital Markets: continued What are derivative investments linked to?
+Name two factors contributing to specialization in the capital ıl